APD Investigating Homicide on Sherman Street

-ALBANY, N.Y (NEWS10): Albany Police are currently on scene at Sherman Street investigating a homicide that occurred Thursday afternoon.
+ALBANY, N.Y (NEWS10) — Albany Police are investigating a homicide on Sherman Street that occurred Thursday afternoon.

 Police report that around 3:15 p.m., officers responded to the intersection of Sherman Street and Quail Street for a reported shooting.
 A 39-year-old man was found who had been shot.
 The victim was pronounced deceased at the scene.
 The identity of the victim will not be released until proper notifications have been made.